Associate in Applied Science in Civil Construction Engineering Technology

 Why major in Civil Construction Engineering Technology?

 The program prepares students for employment in the construction and civil engineering fields.
 Employment opportunities can be found with engineering firms, building contractors, utility companies, materials testing companies, or engineering departments of governmental agencies.
-The program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), III Market Place, Suite 1050, Baltimore, MD, 21202, (410) 347-7700.
+The program for Applied Science in Civil Construction Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

 If I major in Civil Construction Engineering Technology, can I transfer to an upper-division college or university?